Osiris-Team/Desku/README.md

 3. Create a release and use JitPack or Maven to host the files.

 ## State

-The base features are implemented, however the default UI component library still needs components, so feel free to contribute if you find something missing.
+💥 Do NOT use in production projects!
+We have a ton of features implemented but with very little testing.

+At this early state if you find something missing contribute directly instead of creating an extension.

 Todo:
 - Native notifications and in-app overlay notifications.